awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can also use the `kms:EncryptionAlgorithm` condition key to control access to operations based on the encryption algorithm used in the operation, even when the algorithm isn't specified in the request\.
 This allows you to require or forbid the `SYMMETRIC_DEFAULT` algorithm, which might not be specified in a request because it's the default value\.

 This feature lets you use the `kms:EncryptionAlgorithm` condition key to control access to the operations that generate data keys and data key pairs\.
-These operations use only symmetric KMS keys and the `SYMMETRIC_DEFAULT` algorithm\.
+These operations use only symmetric encryption KMS keys and the `SYMMETRIC_DEFAULT` algorithm\.

 For example, this IAM policy limits its principals to symmetric encryption\.
 It denies access to any KMS key in the example account for cryptographic operations unless the encryption algorithm specified in the request or used in the operation is SYMMETRIC\_DEFAULT\.
 Including `GenerateDataKey*` adds [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html), and [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) to the permissions\.
 The condition has no effect on these operations because they always use a symmetric encryption algorithm\.